code16/website/source/_posts/introducing-ozu-a-static-website-deployment-solution-for-laravel-projects.md

 ## The when

-Ozu is a working piece of software that we are already using on some real projects, but it’s still in beta: we are looking for early testers to get feedback, and we are planning to launch the first public version in a few months.
+Ozu is a working piece of software that we are in fact already using on some production projects, but it’s still in beta: we are looking for early testers to get more feedback, and we are planning to launch the first public version in a few months.

-If you feel that Ozu could be a good fit for one of your projects and if you want to test the product, you can simply [subscribe to the newsletter here](https://ozu.code16.fr/#join) to be notified when we launch the beta.
+If you feel that **Ozu could be a good fit for one of your projects and if you want to test the product**, or if you want to be notified when we launch it, you can simply [subscribe to the newsletter here](https://ozu.code16.fr/#join).

-As always, feel free to [catch me on Twitter/X](https://x.com/dvlpp) for any comment or question on this, or by mail (philippe at code16.fr).
+That’s it for now; feel free to [catch me on Twitter/X](https://x.com/dvlpp) or directly by mail (philippe at code16.fr) for any comment or question on Ozu.